How to be Happy and grateful- my reverse bucket list

 Okay, I’m fat, but that’s not the point.
 I love walking for a number of reasons: to be out in nature, for the physical activity, for a breath of fresh air, for the effect on my skin, to compose my thoughts and make decisions and to just relax.
 We often take this ability for granted but recently I’ve been thinking…what if I couldn’t walk?
 This thought stared me in the face recently when I did some training for dealing with students with different disabilities and special needs!
 My eyes were opened!
 We had to take turns pushing each other around in a wheelchair.
 I literally screamed when I was being pulled backwards down a ramp!
 You should have heard me when it was time to pull me down one single step!

-Have you ever thought how you would cope if you weren’t able to walk?
+Have you ever thought about how you would cope if you weren’t able to walk?
 Be grateful and happy that you can.

 I like the exhilarating feeling after a brisk walk, especially if I’ve had the chance to do some sorting through in my brain (good for your mental health).